RICE SEED

 Canada

-(Amberwaves often provides rice seed to donating members!)
+(Amberwaves sometimes provides rice seed to donating members)